hasanmoudud/geocompr/main.md

 It highlights issues that can arise when using inappropriate CRSs and how to *transform* data from one CRS to another.

 As illustrated in Figure \@ref(fig:vectorplots), there are two types of CRS: *geographic* ('lon/lat', with units in degrees longitude and latitude) and *projected* (typically in units of meters from a datum).
-This has consequences because many geometric operations a *projected* CRS: most geometric operations in **sf**, for example, assume a projected CRS and generate warnings if the data is *geographic*, using the function `st_is_longlat()` (this is because under the hood GEOS assumes projected data).
+This has consequences because many geometric operations require a *projected* CRS: many geometric operations in **sf**, for example, assume a projected CRS and generate warnings if the data is *geographic*, using the function `st_is_longlat()` (this is because under the hood GEOS assumes projected data).
 Unfortunately R does not always know the CRS of an object, as shown below using the example of London introduced in section \@ref(vector-data):

 <!-- , which is created by *coercing* a `data.frame` into an `sf` object (the `coords` argument specifies the coordinates): -->